A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Introduction

+\item By using 3D discrete Fourier transform (DFT), we design matrix-free discrete differential operators, reducing the per-iteration cost of the eigensolver to a single 3D global DFT.
+Furthermore, we extend the Yee's scheme to high-order discretizations under the framework of matrix-free operations, which improves the accuracy under certain cases. \item We propose an innovative discretization concerning permittivity $\varepsilon$ in anisotropic media, proving that the corresponding discrete matrix is HPD under physical constraints.
+This HPD property is essential for ensuring the correctness of the kernel compensation technique. \item We present extensive numerical computations on various anisotropic systems and implement GPU acceleration on the whole process for high performance of large-scale simulations. \end{itemize}

 The paper is outlined as follows.
-Section \ref{sec:mfd} formally introduces the core discretization and the kernel compensation formulation.
-Section \ref{sec:permittivity} details our innovative treatment of the anisotropic permittivity tensor and establishes the theoretical proof of the HPD property.
-Section \ref{sec:num} presents extensive numerical experiments, including band structure analysis and computational performance benchmarks.
-We conclude in Section \ref{sec:con}.
+Section \ref{se:mfd} formally introduces the finite difference discretization process and the kernel compensation formulation.
+Section \ref{se:permittivity} details our innovative treatment of the anisotropic permittivity tensor and establishes the theoretical proof of the HPD property.
+Section \ref{se:num} presents extensive numerical experiments, including band structure analysis and computational performance benchmarks.
+We conclude in Section \ref{se:con}.